nzewdie12/cloud-notes/02-linux-basics/commands.md

   - '-k[section]' -> which section to sort based off of
   - -n -> sort numaricly instead of alphabeticlly
 - uniq -> removes duplicates
   - uniq -c -> counts the number of occurences for each unique option
+- awk '{print $1}' file.txt -> prints the first field in file.txt

+- /dev/null -> a blank file/ black hole/ canbe used to empty files or send things here to discard
 ---